 Why is Sleep Minting a Threat to the NFT Market?

 Sleep Minting is a threat to the NFT market because it undermines trust in the authenticity of NFTs.
-If people can’t trust that the creator legitimately minted an NFT, they may be less likely to invest in NFTs.
+People must trust that the creator legitimately minted an NFT to be more likely to invest in NFTs.
 This could hurt the overall NFT market.

 How can You Protect Yourself from a Sleep Minting Scam?

-In order to protect yourself from sleep minting, be sure to check the origin of an NFT before accepting it.
-If you are not familiar with the minting address, be sure to do some research before accepting the NFT.
+To protect yourself from sleep minting, check the origin of an NFT before accepting it.
+If you need to become more familiar with the minting address, be sure to do some research before accepting the NFT.